FHE-Applications/FHE-Applications/README.md

 PMULT([0x557a1d10bc90,12],[0x557ca6e0c4e0,11],[0x55775586ecc0,-])
 ```

-Note that the level here starts from 0 (fresh ciphhertext) and increases by 1 after a homomorphic multiplcation.
+Note that the level here starts from 0 (fresh ciphertext) and increases by 1 after a homomorphic multiplication.
 For Bootstrapping, its trace is recorded between `BOOTSTRAPBEGIN` and `BOOTSTRAPEND`.
 ```
 BOOTSTRAPBEGIN([0x557ca6e11eb0,11],[0x557ca6e11eb0,11])